SAG-GithubApprentice/Project_2/README.md

 - edX Boot Camps LLC.
 - Copilot
 - ChatGPT
-- We welcome contributions!
+- We welcome contributions from the community to further enhance the project's capabilities and explore new avenues for stock performance prediction.
+Please submit pull requests or open issues on the project's GitHub repository

 ## Authors

-- Sergio Garzon
+- Sergio Garzon: Feature/data engineering, model evaluation, and visualization.
-- Chris Alvarez
+- Chris Alvarez: Data engineering, model evaluation, and model development
-- Todd Snyder
+- Todd Snyder: Project lead, Data collection, preprocessing, and documentation

 ## License